Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification: Discussion

-The multihead networks, ACMIL and MADMIL, offer both high reliability and classification performance, but at a higher computational expense, particularly ACMIL.
-Therefore, they are suitable to have a fair balance among different metrics.
+The multihead networks, ACMIL and MADMIL, offer both high reliability and classification performance, but at a higher computational expense, highlighting their potential for research or clinical applications where both accuracy and consistency are essential.
+Their higher computational cost, particularly for ACMIL, indicates a trade-off that must be considered in resource-limited settings.
 Meanwhile, the DTFD model delivers the highest classification performance, though this comes at the cost of increased computational demands and reduced reliability.
 Therefore, when classification performance is a priority, and computational cost and reliability are secondary concerns, DTFD may be a suitable choice.
-However, in scenarios where computational efficiency and reliability are more critical than classification performance, the MEAN-POOL-INS model is recommended.

 Regarding the additive models, while they do not exhibit a significant improvement in classification metrics, they do show a subtle increase in reliability scores, albeit with slightly higher computational cost.
-Although additive models tend to be more interpretable, they are not necessarily more reliable.
+While they offer enhanced interpretability, their limited benefits in reliability and accuracy indicate that they may be most valuable in research contexts emphasizing model explainability rather than operational performance.

-At the end, we urge researchers to include computational cost and reliability metrics alongside classification results when evaluating and developing new models.
-Our findings demonstrate that classification metrics alone do not fully reflect the diverse capabilities of models, as evidenced by the results in this study.
+To better understand the contribution of each reliability metric, we examined the model performance by selectively excluding MI, Spearman correlation, or AUPRC from the overall model ranking (Table~\ref{table9}).
+The results show that excluding MI substantially reduces the ability to differentiate models with consistent predictions, as several top models become tied, highlighting MI’s critical role in capturing prediction consistency.
+Excluding AUPRC also affects the rankings, emphasizing its importance in assessing realiability.
+Similarly, removing Spearman correlation impacts the overall ranking, causing several models to tie at lower positions.
+These findings indicate that all three metrics contribute meaningfully to assessing model reliability, and a multi-metric framework is necessary to capture different aspects of predictive behavior effectively.